Your Guide to Launching an RV Rental Business

 Delivering a travel trailer or 5th wheel is easy: Park it, unhook, set up, drive away.
 When the rental period is over, drive back to the campground and pick it up.
 Easy!
 It’s harder to do with a motorhome because you’ll need a tow vehicle or a ride back to your home after setting up.

 Step 2.
-Clean and prep
+Clean and prep for rentals

 Just like baby proofing your home, you’ll want to “rent proof” your travel trailer.
 Yes, this will be your own home away from home while camping with your family, but keep in mind that renters don’t like a lot of personal items taking up space.